Implementing Zero-Trust Boundaries for SCADA Networks

 def configure_mtls_client(cert_path: str, key_path: str, ca_bundle: str) -> requests.Session:

-"""Initialize mTLS session with compliance routing headers."""
+"""Initialize an mTLS session carrying compliance routing headers."""

 session = requests.Session()

-# Present the client certificate and verify the server against the utility CA
+# Present the client certificate and verify the server against the utility CA.

 session.cert = (cert_path, key_path)